Open Gromov-Witten invariants and superpotentials for semi-Fano toric surfaces: Landau-Ginzburg models as mirrors for toric manifolds

 \subsection{The LG mirror of toric manifolds}

 The mirror of a toric manifold $X= X_{\Sigma}$ is a Landau-Ginzburg model $(\check{X},W)$, which consists of a noncompact complex manifold $\check{X}$ together with a holomorphic function $W:\check{X}\to\bC$ called the superpotential.
-From the perspective of Lagrangian Floer theory, the superpotential $W$ comes from the obstruction classes for Lagrangian torus fibers, and can be written down in terms of K\"ahler parameters and open Gromov-Witten invariants of $X$ \cite{CO,FOOO,FOOO2,A}.
+From the perspective of Lagrangian Floer theory, the superpotential $W$ comes from the boundary-deformed Floer potential for Lagrangian torus fibers, and can be written down in terms of K\"ahler parameters and open Gromov-Witten invariants of $X$ \cite{CO,FOOO,FOOO2,A}.
 The following is a brief review of this procedure from the SYZ viewpoint.
 See \cite{CL} for more details.

 First of all, we recall that the {\em semi-flat mirror} of $X$ is

 where $\mathbf{T}_r\subset X$ denotes the moment-map fiber over $r$ and $P^{\mathrm{int}}$ denotes the interior of $P$.
 It is well known that $\check{X}_0$ can be equipped with the so-called semi-flat complex structure, making it into a complex manifold \cite{L}.
 In this toric case, $\check{X}_0$ is simply $P^{\mathrm{int}}\times M_\real/M$ equipped with the standard complex structure.